 The goal of the International Student Program is to enhance the educational experience of all students by broadening and developing an understanding of culture and diversity and provide opportunities for all students to thrive in a dynamic and rapidly changing world.

 Lexington Christian Academy is authorized under Federal law to enroll non-immigrant students.
 We are SEVIS approved school and licensed by the Student and Exchange Visitor Program to issue I-20 Forms, which allows international students to obtain an F1 student Visa.
 We have accepted students from a variety of countries, including Australia, Brazil, Cambodia, Chile, China, Ghana, Italy, Republic of Congo, and South Korea.

 To learn more about the application process, homestays, and host families, please email email@example.com.

 An international student is defined as a non-United States citizen who requires a visa to attend school within the United States.
-Admission of international students to grades K-8 will be handled on a case by case basis in consultation with the Headmaster.
+Admission of international students to grades K-8 will be handled on a case by case basis in consultation with the Head of School.